 Born and raised in Japan, Dr. Ando received an MD-PhD degree from the Aichi Medical University.
+After anesthesia training, Dr. Ando came to Stanford to pursue clinical and basic research experience.
 During his postdoctoral fellowship in Dr. Gaudilliere's laboratory (Stanford University), Dr. Ando worked on publication of “A next-generation single-cell technology (mass cytometry) to study the feto-maternal immune system,” a project designed to evaluate the immune response associated with preterm birth.
 In addition, Dr. Ando performs research in Obstetrics Anesthesia, such as respiratory monitoring after cesarean sections and labor satisfaction, to obtain clinical research experience and to understand the key differences in medicine between the United States and Japan.

 After his postdoctoral fellowship, Dr. Ando has maintained his status as a researcher in Dr. Gaudilliere's laboratory, continuing work relating to pregnancy and preterm birth.

 Dr. Ando divides his efforts between laboratory research and the clinic, with 40% of his time is dedicated to the operating room.

 Best Paper Finalist, 52th Annual Society for Obstetric Anesthesia and Perinatology (Sep 2020)

 Best Paper Finalist, 50th Annual Society for Obstetric Anesthesia and Perinatology (May 2018)